jkomoros/boardgame/README.md

 After `CheckGameFinished` returns true, the game is over and no more moves may be applied.

 Another method is `CurrentPlayerIndex`.
 This method should inspect the provided state and return the `PlayerIndex` corresponding to the current player.
 If any player may make a move, you should return `AdminPlayerIndex`, and if no player may make a move, you should return `ObserverPlayerIndex`.
 This method is consulted for various convenience methods elsewhere.
+The reason it can't be done fully automatically is because different games might store this value in a differently-named field, have non obvious rules for when it changes (for example, return the value in this field in the first phase of the game, but a value in another field in the second phase of the game), or not have a notion of current player at all.

 #### SetUp